planemad/india-local-government-directory/README.md

 # india-local-government-directory

 Data dump of entities from the India Local Government Directory.
+These include the official listing of administrative units with unique identifier codes.

 ## Contents

+**Reference Lookups**
+- City/town directory with mapping to other levels `Urban local bodies with coverage`
 - Village directory with mapping to other levels `Gram Panchayat Mapping to village`

 **Administrative**